jimktrains/k4/README.md

 * int16
 * Array (fixed-size)
 * LessThan{value}
+* GreaterThan{value}

 Note that floating point types are not always available.
 Support would require a `require floating_point` assertion.

 ### No Dynamic Allocation

 There is no way to dynamically allocate memory.
+All variables must be of a known size at compile time and the compiler will figure out how to best allocate memory then.

 ### Byte <=> Type Isomorphism